Marin Balabanov

 (And also an unusual amount of vanilla JavaScript for reasons that are too complicated to get into.)

-I started to learn coding in programming bootcamps at Code Factory Vienna and Boolean UK, as well as courses at WIFI Wien, BFI Wien and Smart Ninja.
+Years ago, I learned coding in programming bootcamps at Code Factory Vienna and Boolean UK, as well as courses at WIFI Wien, BFI Wien and Smart Ninja.
 Since then I've honed my skills as a web developer on projects in sports data processing, real-time chat communications, and identity management.

 In 2007, I completed my bachelor's degree in Communication Science at the University of Vienna, in 2009 I successfully graduated as Master of Science in Interactive Media at the Danube University Krems, and in 2021 I completed my Master of Arts in Media Art Histories at the same university.